shakthivel10/Haskell-Linear-Equation-Solver/README.md

 >solveSystem [[1,1,1,6], [1,2,1,8], [1,2,3,14]]
 [2.0,5.0,6.0]
 ```
-For the above set of equations x = 2, y = 5 and z = 6
+Hence, for the above set of equations x = 2, y = 5 and z = 6

 Similarly, for the following set of equations,